 Currently, the app is only available for iPhone users and comes for $4.99 per user.

 Did you know that staying trim and healthy, and losing weight were two of the most popular new year resolutions for 2015?
 Believe me, it’s the same for 2016.
 We are already over half-way through the year, and most of us haven’t even started working on these goals.

 As we all know, fitness isn’t something that can happen in a single day.
 It requires consistent and persistent effort, and what’s the best way to go about it but with the help of some of the best fitness apps?

 So guys and gals, here are some of the most popular fitness apps that will help you break a sweat in the right way, from yoga to strength training, and allow you to stay on track by maintaining a healthy lifestyle.

 Skimble’s Workout Trainer offers its users literally thousands of workout routines for all kinds of body types and fitness goals.
-With a step-by-step audio and video guide, these free workouts will act like your expensive personal trainer to get you started on your fitness journey.
+With step-by-step audio and video guides, these free workouts will act like your expensive personal trainer to get you started on your fitness journey.

 In addition to the existing built-in workout routines available in the app, users can also create their own routines and post them online.
 Users can also use workout routines posted by the Workout Trainer user community.

 The app’s premium subscription opens up other exciting features of this app including exclusive workout routines of all kinds in HD videos, and blocking ads.
 Workout Trainer is available for both iOS and Android users.

 JEFIT.com – the go-to resource for people looking for bodybuilding and strength training exercises – has come up with some awesome apps for fitness junkies.
 The resource is loaded with thousands of different exercise routines that target different body parts and comes complete with detailed instructions, workout planner, exercise log, progress tracker, numerous timers and options to synchronize with your JEFIT profile.